Skip to Main Content

 Practical Planning

 Pierre Gagnaire operates a restricted service schedule: Thursday evenings and Fridays through Sundays at lunch and dinner, with Monday and Tuesday closed entirely.
 The Wednesday window is limited to a 6 to 8 pm service.
 That translates to roughly ten services per week, a narrow calendar for a three-star address in a city where demand for this tier of dining is consistent year-round.
 Reservations should be planned well in advance, particularly for Friday and Saturday dinner, which represent the most sought-after slots.
 The restaurant is reachable at +33 (0)1 58 36 12 50 or via email at gagnaire@relaischateaux.com, and the website is at pierregagnaire.com.
-The price range sits at the leading of the Paris market (€€€€), consistent with its three-star peer set.
+The price range sits at the top of the Paris market (€€€€), consistent with its three-star comparable set.
 A Google rating of 4.6 across 993 reviews provides additional signal on consistency of execution across a wide sample of visits.

 What Should I Order at Pierre Gagnaire?